mapr-demos/predictive-maintenance/README.md

 For learning or debugging purposes you should run each of the following steps manually but if you just want to see data show up in Grafana then just run `./run.sh`.

-## Step 1 - Simulate Factory IoT data stream:
+## Step 1 - Simulate HVAC data stream:

-This will stream 150 metrics once every couple of seconds to `/apps/factory:mqtt`.
+We have provided a dataset captured from a real-world heating, ventilation, and air conditioning (HVAC) system in the `sample_dataset` folder.
+Run the following command to replay that HVAC stream to `/apps/factory:mqtt`.

 ```
 cat ~/predictive-maintenance/sample_dataset/mqtt.json | while read line; do echo $line | sed 's/{/{"timestamp":"'$(date +%s)'",/g' | /opt/mapr/kafka/kafka-*/bin/kafka-console-producer.sh --topic /apps/factory:mqtt --broker-list this.will.be.ignored:9092; sleep 1; done